Marie Rimmer: Parliamentary career

-In the 2017 general election, Rimmer held her seat and increased her majority to 24,343.

 Rimmer was appointed Shadow Minister for Disabled People on 1 February 2017 but decided to step down from the role in October the same year.

-On 14 April 2020, she was appointed as an opposition whip.
+At the snap 2017 general election, Rimmer was re-elected as MP for St Helens South and Whiston with an increased vote share of 67.8% and an increased majority of 24,343.
+She was again re-elected at the 2019 general election, with a decreased vote share of 58.5% and a decreased majority of 19,122.

 Rimmer endorsed Keir Starmer in the 2020 Labour Party leadership election.

+On 14 April 2020, she was appointed as an opposition whip, a position she held until 4 December 2021.

+At the 2024 general election, Rimmer was again re-elected with a decreased vote share of 49.7% and a decreased majority of 11,945.

 Personal life

-Rimmer has a sister, Marlene Mary Quinn, who also ran as councillor in St Helens as recently as 2019.
+Rimmer has a sister, Marlene Mary Quinn, who also ran as a councillor in St Helens as recently as 2019.